noodlemctwoodle/Hassio---Grafana/nginx/README.md

 # Install NGINX and Configure Lets Encrypt

+## Requirements
+!!
+Port '80' and Port '443' are forwarded on you firewall to the IP address of you NGINX host !!

+### Guide Variables Used
-Be aware that **{config-name}** used in this guide should be replaced by the NGINX configuration you are using such as 'hassio' or 'containers'
+- **{config-name}** used in this guide should be replaced by the NGINX configuration you are using such as 'hassio' or 'containers'

 ### Install NGINX